Strangers on a Train (film): Pre-production

 Hitchcock secured the rights to the Patricia Highsmith novel for just $7,500 since it was her first novel.
 As usual, Hitchcock kept his name out of the negotiations to keep the purchase price low.
-Highsmith was quite annoyed when she later discovered who bought the rights for such a small amount.
+Highsmith was quite annoyed when she later discovered who had bought the rights for such a small amount.

 Securing the rights to the novel was the least of the hurdles Hitchcock would have to vault to get the property from printed page to screen.
 He got a treatment that pleased him on the second attempt, from writer Whitfield Cook, who wove a homoerotic subtext into the story.
-With treatment in hand, Hitchcock shopped for a screenwriter; he wanted a "name" writer to lend some prestige to the screenplay, but was turned down by eight writers, including John Steinbeck and Thornton Wilder, all of whom thought the story too tawdry and were put off by Highsmith's first-timer status.
+With treatment in hand, Hitchcock shopped for a screenwriter; he wanted a "name" writer to lend some prestige to the screenplay but was turned down by eight writers, including John Steinbeck and Thornton Wilder, all of whom thought the story too tawdry and were put off by Highsmith's first-timer status.
 Talks with Dashiell Hammett got further, but here too communications ultimately broke down, and Hammett never took the assignment.

 Hitchcock then tried Raymond Chandler, who had earned an Oscar nomination for his first screenplay, Double Indemnity, in collaboration with Billy Wilder.
 Chandler took the job despite his opinion that it was "a silly little story."
 But Chandler was a notoriously difficult collaborator and the two men could not have had more different meeting styles: Hitchcock enjoyed long, rambling off-topic meetings where often the film would not even be mentioned for hours, while Chandler was strictly business and wanted to get out and get writing.
 He called the meetings "god-awful jabber sessions which seem to be an inevitable although painful part of the picture business."
-Chandler also felt that the original novel's plot was superior to Hitchcock's version, and argued that it should be restored.
+Chandler also felt that the original novel's plot was superior to Hitchcock's version and argued that it should be restored.
 He complained privately that Hitchcock was too ready “to sacrifice dramatic logic (insofar as it exists) for the sake of a camera effect.”
-Interpersonal relations deteriorated rapidly until finally Chandler became openly combative; at one point, upon viewing Hitchcock struggling to exit from his limousine, Chandler remarked within earshot, "Look at the fat bastard trying to get out of his car!"
+Interpersonal relations deteriorated rapidly until finally Chandler became openly combative: at one point, on noticing Hitchcock struggling to exit from his limousine, Chandler remarked within earshot, "Look at the fat bastard trying to get out of his car!"
 This would be their last collaboration.
 Chandler completed a first draft, then wrote a second, without hearing a single word back from Hitchcock; when finally he did get a communication from the director in late September, it was his dismissal from the project.

 Next, Hitchcock tried to hire Ben Hecht, but learned he was unavailable.
 Hecht suggested his assistant, Czenzi Ormonde, to write the screenplay.
 Although Ormonde was without a formal screen credit, she did have two things in her favor: her recently published collection of short stories, Laughter From Downstairs, was attracting good notices from critics, and she was "a fair-haired beauty with long shimmering hair."—always a plus with Hitchcock.
 With his new writer, he wanted to start from square one: